Tips for Relocating During Peak Season

 Know your deadlines and what influences timelines:

 - Keep an eye on immigration deadlines: Double check the deadlines for required paperwork associated with all visa and immigration documents.
-Missing documents, errors, or missed deadlines can cause significant delays in a relocation and create downstream delays with other relocation activities and milestones that are dependent on completed immigration paperwork.
+Missing documents, errors or missed deadlines can cause significant delays in a relocation and create downstream delays with other relocation activities and milestones that are dependent on completed immigration paperwork.

 - Set clear expectations: Set clear timeline expectations with both the employee and your company, keeping in mind peak season’s influence on those timelines.
 HR/recruiting will need to build in as much lead time as possible in order for mobility to bring talent onboard in the timeframe that the business needs them.
 They will also need insight into how the delivery of other relocation benefits may be impacted and the additional costs that may be incurred by improper planning.

 - Engage the employee: Ensure that the employee will be physically present for packing and loading in the origin home, as well as for delivery and unloading in the destination location, to avoid potential issues with claims processes.
-Consider having all moves signed off on as received by the assignee or an authorized representative, stating that all items shipped have been received in good order.
+Consider having all moves signed off on as received by the assignee or an authorised representative, stating that all items shipped have been received in good order.

 - reduces the likelihood of immigration delays.